 Providing feedback to employers, collection sites and laboratories regarding performance issues where necessary; and

 Reporting to and consulting with the CAA AMI when he wishes assistance in resolving any program issue.
-The employer or service agent, are prohibited from limiting or attempting to limit the MRO's access to the CAA for this purpose and from retaliating in any way against an MRO for discussing drug testing issues with CAA.
+The employer or service agent, are prohibited from limiting or attempting to limit the MRO's access to the CAA for this purpose and from retaliating in any way against an MRO for discussing drug testing issues with the CAA.

 The MRO shall determine whether there is a legitimate medical explanation for confirmed positive, adulterated, substituted, and invalid drug tests results from the laboratory.